 Membership for the season is £15.00, £10.00 for students.
 We invite guests to come along to individual meetings, and request that a donation be made - suggested amount £3.00.

 While we take every opportunity to ensure the details for Paisley Philosophical Institution Talks are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.

 Looking to reach new customers?
 We offer a variety of advertising options with prices starting from just £30 per month!